Chimpdu/C-linked-list-project/README.md

 # C-linked-list-project
- a C school project that creates and utilises linked-list data structure in multiple ways
+ a C project that creates and utilises linked-list data structure in multiple ways